-Apparently, Nicaragua never closed with all activities going on as usual, but we’re not seeing any flights to this country on Google Flights.
+Apparently, Nicaragua never closed, with all activities going on as usual, and we’re now seeing flights to this country from a variety of airlines.

 Asia & The Middle East

-Cambodia is currently open but visitors are required to provide negative COVID-19 test results, pay for another test upon arrival, provide proof of health insurance, and self-isolate for two weeks.
+Cambodia is currently open but visitors are required to provide negative COVID-19 test results, pay a $3,000 travel deposit, take a test upon arrival, provide proof of health insurance, and self-isolate for two weeks.
 If someone on your flight there tests positive all arriving passengers on that flight will have to quarantine for 14 days at a location chosen by Cambodian authorities.

-French Polynesia will open to US tourists on July 15th with negative test results no more than 72 hours before departure.
+French Polynesia opened to US tourists on July 15th with negative test results no more than 72 hours before departure.
 Travelers may also be randomly tested up to four days after arrival

-The popular Maldives will open its uninhabited islands starting July 15, with the inhabited islands opening August 1.
+The popular Maldives opened its uninhabited islands on July 15, and the inhabited islands on August 1.

-Dubai is allowing foreign travelers to enter starting on July 7th.
-Your negative test results can’t be more than 4 days old and you’ll need to download their health app
+Dubai opened on July 7th.
+Your negative test results can’t be more than 4 days old or you can take a test at the airport, you’ll need to download their health app, and have medical insurance